SustainableDevelopmentReform/csdr-cloud-spatial-app/docs/requirements/access-control.md

 - Can create `dashboard` and `report` in the organization.
 - Can edit/delete only the `dashboard` and `report` resources they created.
+- Can publish only the reports they created.
 - Read access to all resources in the active organization.
 - Cannot create/edit/delete `dataset`, `geometries`, `product`, `indicatorCategory`, `indicator`, `derivedIndicator`, or their child resources.
 - Cannot change visibility of any resource.